 Skeptical of brushing your teeth with baking soda alone?
 If you want the cleaning benefit provided by brushing teeth with baking soda, but also want the added protection provided by a toothpaste that contains fluoride and protects against cavities, you may consider Crest Pro-Health toothpastes.
-Available in six different flavors/varieties (Clean Mint, Clean Cinnamon, Night and Whitening), this product is the first and only toothpaste that is accepted by the American Dental Association for six different areas: cavities, gingivitis, plaque, whitening, sensitivity, and breath.
+Available in various flavors/varieties (Clean Mint, Smooth Peppermint, and Whitening Power), this product is the first and only toothpaste that is accepted by the American Dental Association for six different areas: cavities, gingivitis, plaque, whitening, sensitivity, and breath.

 Discover MoreThe Best Toothpaste for Gingivitis and Gum Disease